7 Caribbean Destinations That Will Remind You of Europe

 1. St. Barts

-St. Barts is like Saint-Tropez, only instead of old Hollywood starlets it’s today’s celebs chartering the yachts.
+St. Barts is like St. Tropez, only instead of old Hollywood starlets it’s today’s celebs chartering the yachts.
 Like in the French Riviera, beaches and designer boutiques are two of the island’s biggest draws, with shoppers flocking to Gustavia, the capital, for the latest luxury labels.
 Haute cuisine is also on the menu in Gustavia: Stick around for Bonito’s French-Latin seafood creations and dedicated ceviche menu.
 Later, when you’re ready to party like the southern French elite, head to Nikki Beach to rub elbows with A-listers.

 2. Willemstad, Curaçao